WillJHaggard/gulpflow/README.md

 	var concat = require('gulp-concat')

-I have set up a gulp.task to compile from an array of js authored source files that need to be put together into one script.js file.
+A gulp.task to compile from an array of js authored source files that need to be put together into one script.js file.

 ###gulpjs/gulp-browserify